Governor remains committed to eliminate state income tax

 “We got all kinds of goodness going on, you know, everywhere, and we still lose population,” Justice said.
 “We’ve gotta’ solve that riddle, don’t we?”

-He said the Mountain State cannot sit on its laurels and expect the loss in population to stop.
+He said the Mountain State cannot sit by and expect the loss in population to stop.

 “I mean, West Virginia’s got surplus after surplus from the standpoint of where we were — and I don’t say this egotistically, but I just say it factually — when I walked in the door, I mean, honest to goodness, we were bankrupt and things have really changed,” Justice said.